 My experience backpacking Peru was spread out over 2 months on two different trips.
 During that time I spent on average about $700 a month.
 My biggest cost was joining a guided trek: the Salkantay Trek cost me about $200 (entry into Machu Picchu included) and was worth every goddamned penny.

 I was doing a lot of camping in the Andes and really used my tent often to avoid booking hostels every night.
 Food in Peru can be wonderfully cheap and delicious.
 Avoid the touristy restaurants and you will save big time!
 Eat what locals eat, not just because it’s cheap, but because it’s fucking delicious.
-Public transport is also very conducive to backpacking Ecuador on a budget.
+Public transport is also very conducive to backpacking Peru on a budget.

 Average backpacking Peru costs in 2018: